-Expatriates from continental Europe often start their life in Zurich by arriving in the center of town, at the central station.
-Zurich has various international train connections to Austria, France, Germany, Hungary, Italy, the Netherlands, Southeast Europe, and some other destinations.
-Moreover, the central station is an important stop for local commuter trains.
+Expats from continental Europe often arrive in Zurich at the central train station.
+The city has various international train connections to Austria, France, Germany, Hungary, Italy, the Netherlands, Southeast Europe, and other destinations.
+The central station is also an important stop for local commuter trains.

-Zurich’s public transport network (the ZVV) includes suburban trains (S-Bahn), buses, especially in rural areas, and trams in Zurich City.
-If you intend to frequently use public transportation while living in Zurich, purchase a personalized monthly ticket.
+Zurich’s public transportation network (the ZVV) includes suburban trains (S-Bahn), buses (especially in rural areas), and trams in the city itself.
+If you intend to use public transportation frequently while living in Zurich, purchase a personalized monthly ticket.
 For daily passengers, this is the cheapest option and the easiest way of navigating various fare zones.
-Also, if you possess such a personalized ticket, you don’t have to worry about forgetting to validate your ticket.
-Otherwise, you may have to pay a fine of at least 100 CHF on the spot!
+Also, if you possess such a personalized ticket, you don’t have to worry about forgetting to validate it.

-If you prefer to drive your own car when living in Zurich, you need to exchange your foreign driver’s license for a Swiss permit within one year.
+If you prefer to drive your own car when living in Zurich, you need to exchange your foreign driver’s license for a Swiss permit (Führerausweis) within one year.
 As the paperwork might take a while, make sure to start this process early on.